The EU Digital Omnibus Act: What It Means for Your Analytics (and Whether GA4 Qualifies)

 Clickport Yes

 ○ = possible with configuration but not default.
-Matomo requires disabling cross-domain tracking, User ID, e-commerce tracking, and visitor profiles per CNIL configuration guide.
+Matomo requires disabling cross-domain tracking, User ID, e-commerce tracking, and visitor profiles per the CNIL configuration guide.
 Adobe offers server-side options but the standard implementation uses cookies and processes data on Adobe's infrastructure.

 The UK already did this